 Dispose of oils, grease, filters, fuel, cleaning agents, brake fluid, etc., correctly and in compliance with the applicable regulations.

 Drain the engine oil while the engine is at operating temperature.

-- Stand the motorcycle on its side stand on a horizontal surface.
+- Park the motorcycle on a horizontal surface using the side stand.